 This course presents the real number system, solving and graphing linear equations and inequalities, polynomials, exponents and radicals, and introduction to quadratic equations.
-(Students who have successfully completed one year of algebra in high school will not receive credit for MATH-118).

 MATH-119 Plane Geometry

 This course presents geometric constructions, triangles, congruence, parallelograms, circles, loci of points and similar polygons with emphasis on formal proof as an aid to logical reasoning.
 (Students who have successfully completed high school geometry will not receive credit for MATH-119.)